Tools and Materials

 How to Create a Raised Bed

-Building and planting a raised garden bed is an intermediate-level do-it-yourself project that generally takes a day or so to complete.
-It’s helpful to have some experience with DIY work and to be familiar with basic carpentry.
+Building and planting a raised garden bed is an intermediate-level DIY project that generally takes a day or so to complete.
+It’s helpful to have some experience with DIY work and be familiar with basic carpentry.
 Here’s what you’ll need to do:

 - Plan the site for your raised bed.